kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

 3. Select the `order.deliverysent.v1` event type in **Event Topics** drop-down list.
 In the details of the printed event, change **orderCode** to `987654321` and select **Send Event**.

-   The message appears on the UI confirming that the event was successfully sent.
+   The message appears on the UI confirming that the event was sent.

 4. Call the Function to verify if the event details were saved: